Does Toothpaste Help With Acne? We Asked a Dermatologist

-I've had to deal with acne for most of my life and, as a result, have pretty much heard and tried it all.
-One controversial "tip" that is very often passed on is to apply toothpaste on a spot and let it dry overnight.
-Even my mom suggested I try it during my teenage years.
+I've had acne for most of my life and, as a result, have pretty much heard and tried it all.
+One of the most commonly asked and widely debated skin-care question is: does toothpaste help with zits?
+Even my mom suggested I try this controversial "tip" during my teenage years.
 I always refused — surely toothpaste was never meant to be used on anything but teeth, right?

-Recently, this subject became a talking point between my friends, and as no one seemed to have a definitive answer, I decided to take the matter into my own hands.
-I went to Dr. Sunirmal Sharkar from Sönd Skin and asked her two simple questions: Does it work and, perhaps most importantly, is it good for the skin?
+Recently, this subject became a talking point between my friends and as no one seemed to have a definitive answer, I decided to take the matter into my own hands.
+I went to Sunirmal Sharkar, MD, from Sönd Skin and asked her two simple questions: Does toothpaste help with acne and, perhaps most importantly, is it good for the skin?
 Unsurprisingly, the answers were "kind of" and "definitely not."